UK panel asks govt to scrap plan to turn back migrant boats

 “Pushbacks are known to endanger lives at sea,” the committee said in a report.
 “This is even more so when dealing with people on small, unseaworthy vessels, in a busy shipping lane, often with rough waters, without appropriate lifesaving equipment, as is the case for migrants in small boats in the Channel.”

-The debate comes less than a week after 27 people died when an overcrowded inflatable boat sank in the waters between Britain and France, the deadliest migration accident ever recorded on the treacherous crossing.
-A survivor says the migrants made emergency calls to both British and French authorities, but both sides told them to call the other because the boat was in the other country’s territorial waters.
+The debate comes less than a week after 27 people died on Nov.
+24 when an overcrowded inflatable boat sank in the waters between Britain and France, the deadliest migration accident ever recorded on the treacherous crossing.
+A survivor says the migrants made emergency calls to both British and French authorities, but both sides told them to call the other.

 More than 25,000 people have reached Britain on small boats this year, up from 8,500 in 2020 and just 300 in 2018, heaping pressure on Johnson and his Conservative government to intervene.